Spacexplorer11/Space_Dodge/README.md

 The instructions to play the game are in-game.

 1. Download Python from [python.org](https://python.org). **Make sure it is correct for your computer.**
 2. Download the zip file from the main page of the repository.
+Click the green `Code` button and click `Download Zip`
 3. Extract/unzip the file to a desired location.
 4. Open the terminal on your computer and navigate to the extracted folder.
 5. Type: `pip install -r requirements.txt` to install the necessary dependencies.